sagecodes/intro-to-sql/README.md

 - Open your web browser.
 I'll be using [chrome](https://www.google.com/chrome/), but feel free to use your whatever your favorite browser is.
 - to speed up learnnig we're going to use an [online editor and database](https://www.w3schools.com/sql/trysql.asp?filename=trysql_select_all) for SQL from [W3Schools](https://www.w3schools.com/).

-## What this workshop is

-A super friendly introduction to SQL No previous experience expected!

-You can't learn EVERYTHING in ~2 hours.
-But you can learn enough to get excited and comfortable to keep working and learning on your own!
-Come to our almost weekly code hours [meetups](https://www.meetup.com/Learn-Code-Seattle/events/) to ask questions if you get stuck and show off what you've been working on!

-- This course is for absolute beginners
-- Ask Questions!
-- Answer Questions!
-- Help others when you can
-- Its ok to get stuck, just ask for help!
-- Feel free to move ahead
-- Be patient and nice
+## Galvanize

+### Welcome to Galvanize!

+We create a technology ecosystem for learners, entrepreneurs, startups, and established companies to meet the needs of the rapidly changing digital world.

+We're an awesome community!!!

 ## About me:
 Hello I'm [Sage Elliott](http://sageelliott.com/).
 I'm a Technology Evangelist at Galvanize Seattle.
 Previously I've worked as a software and hardware engineer with Startups and Agencies in Seattle, WA and Melbourne, FL.
 I love technology!
-I'm currently learning more about how to build AI and VR projects!
+I'm currently learning more about how to build AI and VR projects (I can't wait to do a workshop round these topics)!

 *caveat* I'm not an Galvanize instructor, they're much better at teaching than I am!

 If you have an event you would like to see or put on let me know!
 I'm always looking for ideas.
+Talk to me after the workshop or find me oneline at one of these:

 - Website: [sageelliott.com](http://sageelliott.com/)
 - Twitter: [@sagecodes](https://twitter.com/@sagecodes)